Qatari folklore: Morphology of folktales

-According to Vladimir Propp's Morphology of the tale published in 1928, the prologue is an essential component of all folktales.
-A prologue is defined as the opening section of a story which describes its setting, characters and context.
+According to Vladimir Propp's Morphology of the Folktale published in 1928, the prologue is an essential component of all folktales.
+A prologue is defined as the opening section of a story that describes its setting, characters, and context.
 Most Qatari and other regional folktales begin with the phrase "Blessing of Allah be upon Muhammad" or a variant of this.
+Sometimes, in the conclusion, they will end a story with a closing sentence such as "rohna anhoom o jeena o ma atoona sheey", translating to "we came and we left, and we took nothing from them".
+Personal names are generally seen as unimportant in Qatari folktales, with characters usually referred to by their familial relation to the main character or their profession.

+The narrative pace is usually quick and the stories short in length.
+Informal language is used and figures of speech occur frequently, and profanity, while not as common, also appears in some tales.
 Stories often revolve around multiple members of a family, and recurrent patterns can be seen in the family structure of protagonists, such as orphaned children, children with only one parent, and children with abusive stepparents.
-Examples of such settings can be found in the folktales of Al-Khadrabouna and Hamad and Hamda.
+Examples of such dynamics can be found in the folktales of Al-Khadrabouna and Hamad and Hamda.

-Folktales vary widely in theme, but jinn and the sea feature prominently in a number of stories.
 Common structures can be observed in Qatari folktales; with most tales starting with a basic demand, escalating to trials and tribulations, and ending with punishment and/or rewards.
 The aforementioned stories of Al-Khadrabouna and Hamad and Hamda as well as Al-Sofra wal Qadah wal Mushaab illustrate this structural archetype well.

 In the Al-Khadrabouna tale, the prologue introduces an orphaned brother and sister.
-The plot of the story concerns the namesake, Al-Khadrabouna, a man whom the sister falls in love and whom her brother contacts on her behalf.
+The plot of the story concerns the namesake, Al-Khadrabouna, a man with whom the sister falls in love and whom her brother contacts on her behalf.
 A villain is found in the girl's neighbor, who sabotages their meeting out of jealousy and weds Al-Khadrabouna herself.
 In the dénouement, Al-Khadrabouna recognizes the neighbor's deceit and marries the sister instead.